-I affirm that I am the owner or beneficiary of the listed RiverSource Life of

-- NY contract and I authorize this transaction.
-I acknowledge that appropriate state replacement forms have been sent or are attached to this form, if applicable. - I hold RiverSource Life of NY harmless from any income or excise tax liability, including penalties and interest, as a result of this transaction. - RiverSource Life of NY does not transfer outstanding loan balances on life insurance products.
+- I am the owner of the listed RiverSource Life contract and I authorize RiverSource Life to process this transaction. - I acknowledge that appropriate state replacement forms have been sent or are attached to this form, if applicable. - I hold RiverSource Life harmless from any income or excise tax liability, including penalties and interest, as a result of this transaction. - RiverSource Life does not transfer outstanding loan balances on life insurance products.
 If there is an outstanding loan, it will be surrendered first, then the balance of the funds will be transferred to the company named in Part 2.
-I understand the surrender of the loan may create adverse tax consequences. - I have taken the required minimum distribution, if any, pursuant to Internal Revenue Code Section 401(a)(9) and related federal tax rules. - I am not rolling over any after-tax contributions. - If this is a direct rollover, any applicable Required Minimum Distribution requirements have been satisfied prior to this direct rollover.
+I understand the surrender of the loan may create adverse tax consequences. - I have taken the required minimum distribution, if any, pursuant to Internal Revenue Code Section 401(a)(9) and related federal tax rules. - I am not rolling over any after-tax contributions.

-Funds
+Accounts/Funds

-- I acknowledge that the expenses of the underlying funds may differ. - I acknowledge that past performance history used in sales literature does not necessarily reflect future performance.
+- I acknowledge that the expenses of the underlying funds may be different. - I acknowledge that past performance history used in sales literature does not necessarily reflect future performance. - For fixed index annuities: Any money withdrawn from a segment before its maturity date will not receive interest.